We are currently updating our website

 Once the units of competency required in the training package for this qualification have been successfully completed, the student will be issued with an Advanced Diploma of Program Management (BSB60720) and an academic transcript of all completed units within 30 calendar days.
 Students who successfully complete individual units of competency within the qualification, but not the qualification in its entirety will be eligible to receive a Statement of Attainment.
 This document contains a record of all completed units and will be available to students by the end of their course.

-NPA does not guarantee:
+National Polytechnic of Australia (NPA) does not guarantee:

-• a learner will successfully complete a training product on its scope of registration; or
+• a student will successfully complete a training product on its scope of registration; or

-• a training product can be completed in a manner which does not meet the requirements of the Standards for Registered Training Organisations (RTOs) 2015.
+• a training product can be completed in a manner that does not meet the relevant requirements set out in an instrument made under section 185 of the National Vocational Education and Training Regulator Act 2011; or

 NPA does not: